optisizer/CleaningDataAssignment/README.md

     frame totaldata (see step 8)

 ###Step 10 – Saving data to file
-  * Save the data frame collectedaverages to a comma separated text file named TidyAverageAccelerometerData.csv in your working directory
+  * Save the data frame collectedaverages to a comma separated text file named TidyAverageAccelerometerData.txt in your working directory
   * The file will contain a wide table, easily readable in Excel, with:
     - all activities grouped one by one in the column named TypeOfHumanActivity